"The soul of mountain music and the gentle grace of mountain air." - Ohio Magazine "Absolutely magical..." - Dirty Linen Folk and World Music Magazine

 Steve and Ruth, both of Scottish heritage, have

-been performing together for over 35 years across the United States and around the world.
+been performing together for nearly 40 years across the United States and around the world.

 Dirty Linen Folk & World Music Magazine says “ Ruth Smith's touch on the hammered dulcimer is absolutely magical, with exquisite phrasing, highlighting the range of